 “Compliance is only a problem in cognitively impaired patients who do not cooperate,” notes Dr. Foldvary-Schaefer.

 A paper in the American Journal of Respiratory and Critical Care Medicine (2016) points out (as does the report above) that studies on CPAP use and benefits in the elderly are few.

-The study concludes, “Excellent 1 month CPAP compliance can be achieved in older adults with equivalent clinical outcomes when delivered as part of a patient focused protocol focusing on the first four weeks of therapy.”
+The study concluded that there was a very favorable one-month CPAP compliance in the elderly when it was “delivered as part of a patient focused protocol focusing on the first four weeks of therapy.”

 If an elderly family member is suspected of having sleep apnea, encourage them to undergo a sleep study, even if they’re 95.